Vietnamese diasporic music: New Vietnamese music in the diasporic market

 On the opposite side of protesting, much other Vietnamese living in the diaspora were enjoying the new sounds from Vietnam.
 After 2000, in the largest Vietnamese American shopping area in Orange County, Vietnam CDs blended well with the diasporic productions except for its competitively cheap prices.
 They were sold at about $2 compared to the price of $8-$12 for those produced by diasporic Vietnamese.

-The music from Vietnam was not just heard behind closed doors in the Vietnamese American community; it appeared in the most unlikely places.
-In 1999, the music of one of the most famous Vietnamese singers, Thanh Lam, playing loudly at music stores in San Jose's Lion Plaza commercial centre in the heart of the Vietnamese American community in the Bay Area.
+The music from Vietnam was not just heard behind closed doors in the Vietnamese American community; it appeared in the most unlikely of places.
+In 1999, the music of one of the most famous Vietnamese singers, Thanh Lam, played loudly at music stores in San Jose's Lion Plaza commercial centre in the heart of the Vietnamese American community in the Bay Area.
 At a 2000 Vietnamese American humanitarian fundraiser in San Jose, nearly half of the songs played came from post-1975 Vietnamese composers, yet no one as much as flinched in the audience.

 In 2001, Vietnamese American and Vietnamese music products, such as CDs, videos and karaoke discs, were placed next to each other without any barrier.
 This gradual takeover of the diasporic market by Vietnamese music from Vietnam has been a fascinating phenomenon to observe.
 Others believe that the growing Vietnamese music industry had in part to do with the lack of creativity by diasporic Vietnamese artists and poor management by overseas producers which resulted in low-quality their music.

 For the first time since 1975, Vietnamese diasporic music has started to show its weakness in commercial competition in Vietnam or in the diaspora.
 In a survey conducted by the L.A.
 Times in 2000, among more than 25 Vietnamese American music stores, it showed that discounts of Vietnamese diasporic music increased from 30% to 70%, not being sold as well as its Vietnamese competitors.